kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 Note: We are globally installing Truffle.
 Thus you do not need to install it more than once.

--   We need ganache a personal blockchain installed to test and run our smart contracts.
+-   We need Ganache a personal blockchain installed to test and run our smart contracts.

 `$ npm install -g ganache-cli`

 Note: We globally installed ganache which means we do not need to install it more than once.

-#### Installing
+## Installing

 After installing Node.js we are now ready to install ZeppelinOS.
 Using our terminal we are going to do the following: